Nandita-Gaitonde/Nandita-Gaitonde/README.md

-<h1 align="center">Hi, I'm Nandita 👋</h1>
+<h1 align="center">Hi, I'm Nandita Gaitonde 👋</h1>

 <p align="center">
-  Computer Science student who believes the best way to actually learn a system is to build one end-to-end — model, backend, and interface included.
+  Computer Science student who believes the best way to actually learn a system is to build one.
 </p>

 ---

 ### 🎓 About Me

 I'm a 3rd year Computer Science student exploring how systems think — from the logic gates that started it all, to the machine learning models that now make decisions on their own.
-Somewhere between algorithms class and late-night debugging sessions, I found I genuinely like building things that *work*, not just things that compile.
+Somewhere between algorithms class and late-night sessions, I found I genuinely like building things that *work*, not just things that compile.

 ### 🔭 What I'm Exploring